Map of Argentina

 Wayfairer Travel Guide: Argentina

-As a massive country with wildly diverse regions, Argentina is a fantastic destination for a luxury adventure holiday.
-In just a few weeks you can trek through Patagonia, explore the breathtaking Lake District, wander the wineries of Mendoza, see the thundering Iguazú Falls, and navigate the beautiful streets of Buenos Aires.
+As a massive country with wildly diverse regions, Argentina is a fantastic destination for a luxury adventure vacation.
+In just a few weeks, you can trek through Patagonia, explore the breathtaking Lake District, wander the wineries of Mendoza, see the thundering Iguazú Falls, and navigate the beautiful streets of Buenos Aires.

 In this comprehensive Argentina travel guide, we discuss where to go, when to visit, what to see and do, as well as practical travel information for this spectacular destination.

 In the south, you'll find the icy Andes and Patagonia, the astonishingly blue lakes of the Lake District, and the coastline filled with marine life.
-At the very bottom, you’ll find Ushuaia, famed for being the southernmost city in the world and the gateway to Antarctica.
+At the very bottom, you’ll find Ushuaia, famed for being one of the southernmost cities in the world and the gateway to Antarctica.

 Move even further north, and you’ll discover the Wetlands filled with unique jungle animals and the magnificent Iguazú Falls, the country's crowning jewel.

-You’ll most likely start (or end) your Argentina holiday by flying into the enthralling capital city Buenos Aires, arriving into Ezeiza International Airport (officially known as Ministro Pistarini International Airport).
+You’ll most likely start (or end) your Argentina vacation by flying into the enthralling capital city Buenos Aires, arriving at Ezeiza International Airport (officially known as Ministro Pistarini International Airport).

-Argentina is famed for its scenic adventure and natural wonders, however there are certain things to see and do that are unique and special to this country.
-Here are eight of our favourite things to do in Argentina.
+Argentina is famed for its scenic adventures and natural wonders; there are certain things to see and do that are unique and special to this country.
+Here are eight of our favorite things to do in Argentina.

 Hike Patagonia and see the Perito Moreno Glacier

 The awe-inspiring Patagonian region spans across the southern parts of Argentina and Chile.
-Both countries boast incredible trekking and spellbinding scenery, however in Argentina, you’ll get to see the UNESCO World Heritage Sites of Los Glaciares National Park and the colossal Perito Moreno Glacier.
+Both countries boast incredible trekking and spellbinding scenery.
+In Argentina, you’ll get to see the UNESCO World Heritage Sites of Los Glaciares National Park and the colossal Perito Moreno Glacier.

 Take the Green Train through the Iguazú Falls

-As the largest waterfall system in the world, the Iguazú Falls is an astounding feat of nature and a must-see for any trip to Argentina.
-The best way to soak it all up is by taking the Green Train, a circuit of ecological trains winding through the jungle.
+As one of the largest waterfall systems in the world, the Iguazú Falls is an astounding feat of nature and a must-see for any trip to Argentina.
+The best way to soak it all up is by taking the Rainforest Ecological Train, a circuit of trains winding through the jungle.

 Mendoza Winery Tour

 Argentina is renowned for its world-class wines and gorgeous vineyards.
-The best place to sample their finest grape is Mendoza, the wine capital of Argentina.
-Known as the city of eternal sunshine, you’ll spend sunny days cycling or walking around the wineries, and indulging in delicious cuisine paired with superb local wine
+The best place to sample their finest grapes is Mendoza, the wine capital of Argentina.
+Known as the city of eternal sunshine, you’ll spend sunny days cycling or walking around the wineries, and indulging in delicious cuisine paired with superb local wine.

 Experience a romantic sunset sailing trip, visit the magical Victoria Island and Los Arrayanes National Park, indulge in gourmet picnics with traditional Argentine cuisine, and tour the beautiful Lake District towns, including Bariloche and Villa La Angostura.